Anglo-Chinese School (Barker Road): Barker Road campus

 In 1999, ACS (Barker Road) moved out of the campus after a closing ceremony on 4 November, to allow the campus to be redeveloped.
-An issue developed after plans were revealed to dismantle the historic Art Deco clock tower facing Dunearn Road due to safety concerns.
-This conflict was resolved and the dismantling went ahead.
 A replica now stands 20 metres from the old clock tower, with the original clock mechanism installed in the new tower.

-The 5.2-hectare campus now contains the primary and secondary blocks of ACS (Primary) and ACS (Barker Road) respectively.
+The 5.7-hectare campus now contains the primary and secondary blocks of ACS (Primary) and ACS (Barker Road), respectively.
 In between the primary and secondary buildings is an administrative block housing the administrative office as well as the two libraries.
 The landscaped, open-air Student Plaza links the three buildings together.
 The cafeteria, bookstore, CCA rooms and Music Studios are one floor below the Plaza.
-The Arts Centre contains the Mrs Lee Choon Guan Concert Hall, Tan Cheng Siong Drama Theatre and the Lee Kong Chian Auditorium which can seat 830, 270 and 1,200 respectively.
+The Arts Centre contains the Mrs Lee Choon Guan Concert Hall, Tan Cheng Siong Drama Theatre and the Lee Kong Chian Auditorium, which can seat 830, 270 and 1,200 respectively.

 The sports complex also sits on the campus, containing the Shaw Pool and the Tan Chin Tuan Sports Hall.
-The Sports Hall has three basketball courts, a racket centre, full recreational facilities including a gym and changing rooms.
+The Sports Hall has three basketball courts, a racket centre, full recreational facilities, including a gym and changing rooms.
 The Olympic-size pool has eight lanes.
 The Transport Centre/carpark is below the complex.

 Barker Road Methodist Church and the Methodist Centre (housing the Methodist Church in Singapore) have also been relocated to the redeveloped Barker Road campus.
-ACS Oldham Hall has also been renovated with improved facilities, such as air-conditioning in some rooms, a cafeteria, and the capacity to house 500 borders.
+ACS Oldham Hall has also been renovated with improved facilities, such as air-conditioning in some rooms, a cafeteria, and the capacity to house 500 boarders.
 The Barker Road campus was designed by SAA Architects Pte and the entire project cost was S$95 million, of which S$15 million had to be raised by the school.
 In 2004, the campus won the CIDB Award for Construction Excellence.

-Construction is underway for a new sports facility featuring two indoor sports halls and an artificial field, known as the AstroTurf.
-Along with this, a new 7-story building is being built for academic purposes, near the site of the clock tower.
-Construction was expected to be completed by the end of 2020, however due to Covid-19 the project was delayed.
+Construction of the Indoor Sports Hall Complex was completed in January of 2022, and features 2 full sized basketball courts, and a futsal court.
+The block also features multiple fully air conditioned classrooms, and a university styled lecture theatre.